-Estate Settlement Appraisals in IA by T.H.E.
+Appraisals for Estate Settlement by T.H.E.
 Appraisers

-Opinions of value shown in documents filed with the the IRS and IA state agencies definitely should be backed by a comprehensive report as to how the appraiser arrived at his conclusions.
+Opinions of value shown in documents provided to the revenue authorities absolutely should be backed by a detailed report as to how the appraiser came to his conclusions.
 Such a report will clearly demonstrate to the IRS that the numbers used are accurate and correct.

 An executor will be over-joyed by an appraisal by T.H.E.
 Appraisers which will provide him undeniable facts and figures to work with the IRS and IA state agencies' requirements.
 You need not be concerned over anything, because T.H.E.
 Appraisers will be there to stand by our work if they are ever challenged.

 An accurate report showing the appraiser's opinion of value is required to back the methods the appraiser used to come to his conclusions.